Pederrr/bfk/README.md

 # bfk

-Very simple and unoptimized brainf**k interpreter written just for fun in c99
+Very simple and unoptimized brainf**k interpreter that i have written in c99 as an fun experiment a while back.